polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/accounts-addresses-keys.md

 Conceptually, accounts represent identities that have a public/private key pair with one or more public addresses.
 However, in a runtime built with FRAME, an account is defined as a storage map with a 32-byte address identifier and corresponding account information, such as the number of transactions the account has made, the number of modules that depend on the account, and account balance.

-The account properties—such as the `AccountId`—can be defined generically in the `frame_system` module, then assigned a specific value in the runtime implementation.
+The account properties—such as the `AccountId`—can be defined generically in the `frame_system` module, then resolved as a specific type, and eventually assigned a specific value, in the runtime implementation.
 For example, the `Account` type in FRAME relies on an associated `AccountId` type.
-The `AccountId` type remains a generic type until it is assigned a value in the node’s runtime implementation.
+The `AccountId` type remains a generic type until it is assigned a type in the node’s runtime implementation.

 For more information about how accounts are defined in the `frame_system` pallet and the account properties in the `Account` storage map, see [Account data structures](/reference/account-properties/).
 For more information about working with generic types, see [Rust for Substrate](/main-docs/fundamentals/rust-basics/#generic-types).